kevinramlal/kevinramlal.github.io/Articles/Price-Discovery-Process.md

 7. Regardless of fair value, a liquidity trader will buy and sell with probability 0.5.

-8. You are the market maker responsible for quoting the bid and the ask prices.
-Furthermore you are *risk neutral*
+8. The market maker responsible for quoting the bid and the ask prices is *risk neutral*

+#### Order Flow and Fair Value
 Given this  setup, we can start analying how order flow affects a market maker's quotes.
 We start with the following dynamic.

 $$